 Day use fees for Half Moon Bay State Park are $10 per car.
-They accept the annual pass hangtag, which you can purchase on site or online here.
+They accept the annual pass hangtag, which you can purchase on site.
+Use our guide to figure out which California parks annual pass is right for you.
 Francis Beach has a manned booth that takes the fees.
 Venice Beach and Dunes beach have unmanned booths and an honor system for paying day use fees.
 But the lots are patrolled by police.

 All three beaches have fairly large day use parking lots, but they fill up very quickly on sunny weekends and holidays.
 At Francis Beach, you can find free street parking in the Alsace Lorraine neighborhood.
 But you can’t park there overnight and please be respectful of the local residents.

 Is Half Moon Bay Beach Park beach dog-friendly?